Thursday

 Learn more12:00Thursday

-Talking Newspaper readers Graham, Onny, and Duck.
-Supported by the Community Broadcasting Foundation (CBF) and RPH Australia, presenters of this long running 2MCE program read from The Western Advocate, The Central Western Daily, and Charles Sturt University news.
-If you're unable to read the newspapers due to a print disability or you are just too busy, The Talking Newspaper is the program for you.
-Readers are community volunteers and Charles Sturt University staff and students.
-Current readers include Chris, Miao, Sharon, Kerry, Donald, Remy, Peter H, Peter W, Graham, and Onny.
+Supported by the Community Broadcasting Foundation (CBF) and RPH Australia, presenters of this long running 2MCE radio reading program read from local Bathurst and Orange newspapers, The Western Advocate and The Central Western Daily.
+Talking Newspaper readers (L to R): Ross, Miao, Donald, Sharon, Graham and Chris.
+If you're unable to read the newspapers due to a vision or print disability, or you know someone who is unable to access the newspapers, tune in weekdays 12pm to 1pm to hear articles read to you.
+Our friendly readers are volunteers from the local community and Charles Sturt University.
+Current readers include Chris, Miao, Sharon, Inez, Donald, Monica, Peter H, Ross, Graham P, Jane, Jim, Sarah, Ali, and Duck.
+Talking Newspaper readers Sarah, Duck, and Ali.
+The Talking Newspaper is one of the earliest radio reading programs, beginning in 1978.
 If you would like to join the Talking Newspaper Team, apply to become a volunteer at our information page under get involved.
-It's easy, fun, and you are contributing to a valuable community service.
 The Talking Newspaper is produced with the support of the Community Broadcasting Foundation.
 Find out more at cbf.org.au.

 Learn more13:00Thursday

-A cross section of (usually but not always) roots-based music that on any given week can range from blues, to alt-country, soul, R&B, reggae, and rock'n'roll presented by rock journalist Stuart Coupe and distributed nationally via the Community Radio Network.
-Photo by 2SER
+A cross section of (usually but not always) roots-based music that on any given week can range from blues, to alt-country, soul, R&B, reggae, and rock'n'roll presented by rock journalist Stuart Coupe from 2SER and distributed nationally via the Community Radio Network.

 Learn more14:00Thursday